tnmy44/gitlab-analytics/extract/saas_usage_ping/README.md

  * `time_window_query` - Do we use time window or the metrics is all-time metrics.
 Possible values are: `true` or `false`, with lowercase (Example: `false`)
  * `level`: - level of granulation.
 Default value is `"namespace"` (as of now, this value is always `"namespace"`)

-The DAG in the Airflow for calculating `instance_namespace_metrics` is created to allow fast execution of queries.
+The `DAG` in the Airflow [saas_usage_ping](https://airflow.gitlabdata.com/tree?dag_id=saas_usage_ping) for calculating `instance_namespace_metrics` is created to allow fast execution of queries.
 We use `30` tasks to execute queries in chunks.
 Each chunk contains approx. `20` queries.
-In case any of these task failed, only non-finished tasks should be re-run.
+In case any of these tasks failed, only non-finished tasks should be re-run.

 ##### Namespace backfill